Scroll Top

 SETTLING-IN VISIT

 After your tenancy starts, a member of our staff will visit you at home.
 They will find out if you have any problems that need to be sorted out.
 It is also an opportunity to make sure that you are not having any problems.
 Problems may be with rent, rent arrears, Housing Benefit or repairs or any disputes with neighbours.
 We can also explain in more detail the information we gave you when you signed your tenancy agreement.
-We will also ask you to fill in a short questionnaire.
-It will give us feedback on the service we gave when we gave you your new tenancy.

 TENANCY SUPPORT